 The objective of the

-project is to write and design a data
+project is to design a flexible experimental set-up for small-scale ORC

-The expected outcome of this project is the
+The expected outcome of this project is a

 The project will be carried out at the

-Thermal Energy Section (TES) of the Mechanical Engineering Department.
+Thermal Energy Section (TES) of the Mechanical Engineering Department (MEK).

 According to the personal preferences of the candidate, the specific topic and

 extend of the work can be adjusted (special course, final project for a